Corbe30/prospera-sheet/README.md

 For detailed doc about `Op`, refer to [fortune-sheet-doc](./docs/guide/op.md)

-## Migrating data from Luckysheet
-The overall data structure of FortuneSheet is the same as Luckysheet, with some naming differences:

-1. sheet.index -> sheet.id
-2. sheet.calcChain[].id -> sheet.calcChain[].id

 ## Contributing
 Expected workflow is: Fork -> Patch -> Push -> Pull Request

 Please make sure to read the [Contributing Guide](./docs/guide/contribute.md) before making a pull request.

 ## Development
 ### Installation